Small cell lung cancer risk factors

 Brothers, sisters, and children of those who have had lung cancer may have a slightly higher risk of lung cancer themselves, especially if the relative was diagnosed at a younger age.
-It is not clear how much of this risk might be due to genetics and how much might be from shared household exposures (such as tobacco smoke or radon).
+It’s not clear how much of this risk might be due to shared genes among family members and how much might be from shared household exposures (such as tobacco smoke or radon).

 Certain dietary supplements

-Studies looking at the possible role of antioxidant supplements in reducing lung cancer risk have not been promising so far.
+Studies looking at the possible role of vitamin supplements in reducing lung cancer risk have not been promising so far.
 In fact, 2 large studies found that smokers who took beta carotene supplements actually had an increased risk of lung cancer.
 The results of these studies suggest that smokers should avoid taking beta carotene supplements.